-I’ve been in my stepdaughter’s life for a dozen years or so now, and only in the last handful or so of those has life felt peaceful.
-Comparatively.
+I've been in my stepdaughter's life for a dozen years or so now, and only the last handful or so of those has felt peaceful.

 It was a mess.
 We were exhausted wrecks, all of us.
 For years and years.
 And yeeeeaaaarrrs.

 It was really easy to make our kids' other parents into storybook villains.
 Blame them for everything that was wrong with our family, tell ourselves if it weren't for That Other Person doing XYZ then our family would.... would what?
 What did we think?
 That without them, our family would blend effortlessly?

 Sure, adding high conflict made blending our family that much more difficult.
 But the problems we faced blending our family couldn't all be chalked up to high-conflict opposite parents.
 We were also fighting against our own preconceptions of how life in a blended family should be.

 As long as I kept trying to make real life line up with the picture I had in my head of what our family should look like or act like or how we should feel about each other, as long as I believed my role as a stepmom needed to fit some kind of particular mold, I kept feeling like I came up short.
 Like our entire family was a disaster, but especially me.
 I was the most newly introduced element, so surely any friction was my fault; surely our failure to blend meant I was the weak point.
 That I was failing.
 Mightily.